bxt/Graphpish/README.md

 	make demos

-This will create some graph in `demos/out/`
+This will show off all features and create graphs in `demos/out/`

 If you just want start graphing stuff, you can use the CLI:

 	php graphpish.phar demos/data/simple.xml | dot -Tpng > /demos/out/simple.xml_dot.png

-This will render a simple XDebug trace file into a graph.
+This will render a simple xml file into a graph.